Support from FASE's Education Technology Office

 For complete instructions on navigating between questions and booklets, review the Crowdmark guide: Grading navigation

-Once all the assessments have been graded, you are able to share the grades with your students and export the grades to Quercus.
+Once all the booklets have been graded, you are able to share the grades with your students and export the grades to Quercus.

-1. Open the Results item on the left-hand menu, and
+1. Open Results section on the left-hand menu

-3. Export grades to Quercus: will create a new Assignment group called Crowdmark Assessments in your Assignments page and a new assignment (with a corresponding gradebook column) with the same name as the Crowdmark assessment.
+1. Select Sync grades button to add grades to your assessment in a Quercus course.
+This will create a new Assignment group called Crowdmark Assessments in your Assignments page and a new assignment (with a corresponding gradebook column) with the same name as the Crowdmark assessment.

 If you want to know more about Crowdmark from an instructor's experience, please see U of T Economics Instructor, Jennifer Murdock's article Instructors' Insights on Crowdmark that outlines tips and best practices for U of T faculty.